Dividing the Estate

 As the title suggests, the playwright takes us to that universal world of family members at their most venal.
 It's 1987 and Stella (Elizabeth Ashley), an elderly Southern matriarch, dominates a family that lives off the income from her 5,000-acre Texas estate.
 None of her middle-aged children has actually ever held a job.
 Lewis (Gerald McRaney) is a womanizing bachelor with a bad gambling habit; Mary Jo (Hallie Foote) is a housewife who spends money well beyond her means and is teaching her two daughters, Emily (Jenna Dare Paulin) and Sissy (Nicole Lowrance) to do the same; and Lucille (Penny Fuller) is a widow who lives with her mother.
 Meanwhile, Lucille's son, called Son (Devon Abner), is devoted to the estate and actually runs the business, but with little compensation for his efforts.

-The play begins with news that the family will be coming together for a dinner at Stella's home (designed with lived-in elegance by Jeff Cowie).
+The play begins with news that the family will be coming together for a dinner at Stella's home (tastefully designed by Jeff Cowie).
 It's the first time in at least five months since they've all been together, and Stella expects that the major topic of conversation will be dividing the estate so that her kids can get their hands on their money now rather than when she dies.
 She is, of course, right.
-In fact, the money-asking begins even before the full assemblage of the family can take place.
+In fact, the money-asking begins even before the full assemblage of the family can even take place.
 Subplots abound, but they all have a tangential connection to both the value of the estate and the value in the relationships that have been forged there over time, particularly between Stella and her 92-year old servant, Doug (played with affectionate crankiness by Arthur French).